railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_fin_ana.rst

    :scale: 50
    :align: center

-   *The inverted analytic balance indicates the breakdown of operations by the nature of the different the analytic accounts (projects)*
+   *The inverted analytic balance shows a breakdown of operations by analytic account (project)*

 This enables you to analyze your costs by general account.
 For example, if you examine your general account for staff salaries you can obtain all your salary costs broken down by the different